iotexproject/iotex-core-rosetta-gateway/README.md

 	make clean

 `make test` will automatically download and build the [rosetta-cli](https://github.com/coinbase/rosetta-cli) ,then run the gateway and validate it using `rosetta-cli`.
+More test details can be found here: [tests](https://github.com/iotexproject/iotex-core-rosetta-gateway/tree/master/tests)

 ## Develop iotex-core-rosetta-gateway with Docker